enriquehdez98/Genetic-CoP/README.md

 {\left| CoP_{y}[n+1]-\sum_{i=1}^{len(m)}\frac{psML[i]}{len(m)}\right|^{\sqrt{2}}}
 ```

-📌 You can also automatically compute the index with the following function:
+📌 You can also automatically compute the index with the following function [hybrid](src/genetic_indices.py), it is recommended to see the file on [How to calculate a genetic CoP index?](scr/how_to_use.py).

 ## Genetic-frequency